pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 [/main/fpga/RTL/receiver.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/RTL/receiver.vhd)

-The RECEIVER is responsible for receiving the responses from the TAG, decode them, and notify the NIOS II processor that there was a response, as well as store each package of the response until the processor sends the <guide>read request</guide> flags to analyze them.
+The RECEIVER is responsible for receiving the responses from the tag, decode them, and notify the NIOS II processor that there was a response, as well as store each package of the response until the processor sends the <guide>read request</guide> flags to analyze them.
 In order for the received data to be interpreted, it is necessary that the information is decoded and grouped into packages, because it is possible the response is too large for the processor to receive all at once.
 The group decided to split the RECEIVER into three smaller components, shown and described below:

 ![Receiver diagram](./hardware/receiver.png)
 *Receiver component visual diagram*